okx/okexchain-docs/docs/swap/swap-guide-cli.md

 ### Swap token

-User can trade between any of the two tokens, each of which have a trading pair against okt.
-The swap of these two tokens is via the intermediary token okt, ie. swap token A for okt, and then swap okt for token B.
+Users can trade between any tokens having a trading pair against OKT.
+The swap between two tokens takes place via the intermediary token OKT, ie. SWAP token A for OKT, and  SWAP OKT for token B.

 ```bash
 $ okexchaincli tx swap token --sell-amount [amount sellToken] --min-buy-amount [amount wantToken]
 ```

 - --sell-amount：token amount and token name you want to sell.
 - --min-buy-amount: the minimum token amount and token name you expect.(If the actual amount of the desired token you could swap, according to the real-time exchange rate, is less than what you expected, then all the transactions happened before would be reverted.
 In other words, the order you placed will be processed only when the predefined condition you set is satisfied.)

 Example: